 - Best for balance transfers: Navy Federal Credit Union Platinum Credit Card

-Here’s why: This card offers excellent travel perks — but the biggest perk may be that American Express will waive its hefty $695 annual fee for active-duty military members, according to an American Express representative as of April 2019.
+Here’s why: This card offers excellent travel perks — but the biggest perk may be that American Express may waive its hefty $695 annual fee for active-duty military members, according to an American Express representative as of December 2021.

-In fact, the Amex rep says American Express will waive the annual fee for any of its cards for qualifying active-duty military once they’re enrolled and approved for SCRA benefits, which makes this premium card a much less expensive option.
+In fact, the Amex rep says American Express may waive the annual fee for any of its cards for qualifying active-duty military once they’re enrolled and approved for SCRA benefits, which makes this premium card a much less expensive option.

 The Platinum Card® from American Express offers many outstanding travel benefits, including …

 - Credit of up to $200 per calendar year for baggage fees and other expenses at one qualifying airline

-- $15 in Uber credits for U.S. rides every month (plus a bonus $20 in December)
+- $15 in Uber credits for U.S. rides or eats orders every month (plus a bonus $20 in December)

 - Up to $100 credit every four years for Global Entry application fees — or every 4.5 years for TSA PreCheck application fees

 - No foreign transaction fees

 You’ll also earn five Membership Rewards points per $1 spent on eligible hotels booked through AmexTravel.com, and five points per $1 spent on flights booked directly with airlines or with American Express Travel on up to $500,000 spent per calendar year, then one point per $1.

 Here’s why: The USAA® Cashback Rewards Plus American Express® Card helps military personnel stationed on a military base maximize their cash back benefits.